-The 2018 Grand Prix Series will have a different look this season due to an unexpected and surprising occurrence: The news broke today that the Chinese Figure Skating Federation “is unable to host any events this season” and returned all its skating allotments to the International Skating Union.
+The 2018 Grand Prix Series will have a different feel this season due to an unexpected and surprising occurrence: The news broke today that the Chinese Figure Skating Federation “is unable to host any events this season” and returned all its skating allotments to the International Skating Union.

 China was scheduled to host a Junior Grand Prix event in Harbin, Sep.
 19-22; Cup of China in early November, as well as two short track and speed skating competitions.

 The Junior Grand Prix event was been moved to Vancouver, Canada, Sep.
 12-15.
 China’s other annual event, Shanghai Trophy, scheduled to take place Sep.
 29-Oct.
 1, has also been cancelled.
 The third Grand Prix event will take place in Finland.

 Though there is rampant speculation about the reason behind China relinquishing these competitions, the words “unable to host any events this season” speak to an internal situation.

 JUNE 13 UPDATE FROM CHINA’S SINA NEWS: